koich-dd/PDE-Solver/README.md

 - **Analytical Solution** : `T(x,y) = sin(pi * x) * sin(pi * y)`

-- **Simulation Concept**: It enables users to solve PDEs with different methods.

-- **How to Execute the Code**: User can choose either Gauss-Seidel method or Jacobi method.
+- **Application Concept**: It enables users to solve PDEs with different methods.
+User can choose either Gauss-Seidel method or Jacobi method.
 Both methods returns the solution as a matrix. user can see the output as a heatmap.

 - **Example**: 10 nodes are assigned in both x and y directions.
 The consequence shown as below.